ahanisch/serverFunctions/README.md

     login to server for file transfer

-`syncFile`
+`syncFile $1`

     sync remote file or folder to local file system local folder is defined in variable sf_SYNCED_FOLDER (default: "syncedFiles")
     @param $1	file or path

-`gitAddRemote`
+`gitAddRemote $1`

-    add bare repository on server as remote to local git repository
+    add an existing bare repository on server as remote to local git repository
     @param $1 repository folder on server, e.g. '~/git/MyProject.git'